pburkholder/decksets/2018-04-cf-summit/text.md

 ^Toolchains are awesome, but not at scale in an organization that hasn't practiced flow.
 Time and again, in the public and private sector, I've seen this devolve into Platform-as-a-Concierge-Service (or PaaCS), with bottlenecks accruing where manual work has to occur.

-^ So my peronal mission is to change how people regard cloud computing, and to nudge them to using the highest-level abstraction they can: Saas over PaaS, PaaS over IaaS, and so on.
-The more you can abstract away the underlying infrastructure, the more you can invest trust in the teams that are enabling your mission.
+^ So I want to make easy and obvious to use the PaaS for the 80% use case, and let operations teams use the other tooling for the remaining hard work.
 And cloud.gov offers me that opportunity.
 Now, what is this cloud.gov thing?

 ---